-9.1 Any part of the internal or external structure which is more than 3.5 metres (approximately $11\frac{1}{2}$ feet) above floor level is regarded as high level.

-9.2 Competent volunteers may work at heights up to 3.5 metres providing one hand can be held on the ladder or stepladder.

-9.3 Competent contractors may work at any height providing suitable access equipment and safety harness, where applicable is used.
-Churchwardens will make the arrangements for such work.
+- 9.1 Any part of the internal or external structure which is more than 3.5 metres (approximately 111⁄2 feet) above floor level is regarded as high level. - 9.2 Competent volunteers may work at heights up to 3.5 metres providing one hand can be held on the ladder or stepladder. - 9.3 Competent contractors may work at any height providing suitable access equipment and safety harness, where applicable, is used.
+The Sec to the PCC will make the arrangements for such work.